PredatH0r/qlhm/README.md

 enter "111519,114449,73076" and click "Save".
 Note that "Quake Live New Alt Browser" has not been made compatible yet.

+**NOTE:** The server-side app is running on wn's server.
+If you'd prefer to run your own, feel free to modify `config.BASE_URL` in "hook.js".

 ## Installation